marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Having these *conveniences* can also be a *curse*.
 More on that soon.

 Having a bunch of hosting provider options is a *big* benefit.
-WordPress is a popular website/web CMS (content management system) platform.
-Therefore, there is no shortage of finding skilled professional to support a WordPress site.
+WordPress is the popular website/web CMS (content management system) platform in the world.
+Therefore, there is no shortage of finding skilled professionals to support a WordPress site.

 If you have the time, skills, and budget you can have a fast WordPress site that Google *PageSpeed* loves.
-I'll have to say, achieving this takes near-heroic efforts.
+I'll have to say though, achieving this takes near-heroic efforts.

 ## What I Don't Like About WordPress